ENSpunks/LLC/Introduction.md

 <b>Bridge IRL Businesses Onchain:</b>

-Businesses are more acutely aware of legal and regulatory considerations of accepting cryptocurrency and owning self-custodied digital assets.
-TOKENIZATION LLC can provide real world businesses a legal bridge onchain imported into ENS to manage the business wallets and other digital assets.
+Businesses are more acutely aware of legal and regulatory considerations of accepting cryptocurrency and owning self-custody digital assets.
+TOKENIZATION LLC provide real world businesses a legal solution and creates a separate vehicle to manage self-custody business wallets and other digital assets, also providing real world business their own legal liability protections from their onchain activities.

 <b>Legal Personhood and Right to Contract:</b>